Labor rift deepens between Republican governor and dockworkers in South Carolina

 The ILA Local 1422 brought the fight to the South Carolina State House on Wednesday with a rally attended by over 300 workers, allies and labor leaders from around the country.

 “Injury to one is an injury to all.
 It’s Charleston today.
-It could be Savannah tomorrow,” said Timothy Mackey, the president of the local union representing Georgia dockworkers at one of the only three ports alongside those in South Carolina and Wilmington, North Carolina, that have hybrid workforces.
+It could be Savannah tomorrow,” said Paul Mosley, the president of the local union representing Georgia dockworkers at one of the only three ports alongside those in South Carolina and Wilmington, North Carolina, that have hybrid workforces.

 Supporters said allowing union workers to power the cranes at Leatherman would align practices in South Carolina with much of the United States.
 ILA International Vice President Ken Riley said the governor and South Carolina State Ports Authority are disrespecting a contract that encompasses the entire nation.

-Note: This story was first published on July 12, 2023.
-It was updated on July 13, 2023, to correct the name of a speaker at the union rally.
-The person quoted was Paul Mosley, not Timothy Mackey.